 At Lake Regional Orthopedics, board-certified orthopedic specialists help prevent and correct problems that affect your bones and muscles.
 Our specialists provide surgical and nonsurgical repair of broken bones, torn ligaments and cartilage.
 They also treat joint problems from osteoarthritis and repetitive use injuries in the hand.
 Common procedures include arthroscopic (minimally invasive) surgery to repair joints and total joint replacement surgery.
 Lake Regional also has a foot and ankle specialist, who provides trauma care and limb salvage and reconstruction.
-In addition, we provide a Sports Medicine program and spine care from a University of Missouri Health Care neurosurgeon.
+In addition, we provide a Sports Medicine program.

 - Fracture and dislocation